 Make sure you are not knitting in the round, even though you are using a circular needle!
 Instead, knit back and forth.

-If you enjoyed this pattern, make sure to check out my simpler easy knit blanket pattern for your next project idea.
+If you enjoyed this pattern, make sure to check out my simpler Easy Stockinette Stitch Knit Throw pattern for your next project idea.

 Does the Half Linen Stitch curl?

 No!
 Not at all.
 The Half Linen Stitch creates a firm texture on the reverse that looks almost like a seed stitch.
-And this prevents the fabric from curling.
+This prevents the fabric from curling.
+On such a large blanket though, I did find that the bottom cast on started to curl, maybe because I cast on loosely.
+But I just laid the blanket flat for a few days and was okay with how it ended up.

 The Knit Linen Stitch makes a fabulous fabric!